Clinical Neurophysiology Fellowship—EEG Track

 EEG Fellows’ Continuity Clinic

-All EEG fellows participate in an outpatient epilepsy clinic held once a week.
+EEG-track fellows participate in an outpatient epilepsy clinic held once a week.
 The clinic is an excellent opportunity for you to flex your outpatient management muscles with patients of your own, whom you follow throughout the year to ensure continuity of care.
-An epilepsy attending physician staffs the clinic, sees all patients with you, and discusses patient evaluation and management.
+An epilepsy attending physician staffs the clinic, sees patients with you, and discusses patient evaluation and management.
 Nursing staff help to coordinate patient care, and interpreter services are also available when needed.

 Clinical Neurophysiology Fellowship Didactic Lecture Series